 This 180-hour course provides the student with an opportunity to utilize learned skills in a work environment.
-Students will be provided an opportunity to observe and
+Students will be provided an opportunity to observe and participate in activities associated with their training and career direction.
+Students must complete the total hours and skills requirements that reflect an overall understanding of the job competencies.
+Final assessments will be conducted by the job site and the program director.
+(Prerequisite: Final term and program director's approval)

-MGMT210 - Introduction to Project Management 3 Credits
+MGMT210 - Introduction to Project Management

 This first course provides an overview of, and introduction to, project management in the context of people, processes, tools and procedures.
-This course addresses the following areas: Definition of a project, definition of project management, project life management models, project cycle processes, process mapping, process flow diagrams, project management documents, stakeholders project and groups.
+This course addresses the following areas: Definition of a project, definition of project management, project life cvcle models, project management processes, process mapping, process flow diagrams, project management documents, stakeholders project and groups.
 Prerequisite: working knowledge of project management functions.
 Prerequisite: COMP110